DataDog/integrations-core/prometheus/README.md

 All metrics collected by the prometheus check are forwarded to Datadog as custom metrics.

-The metric `send_monotonic_counter` defaults to `True` and uses `self.monotonic_count`, so the agent sends the deltas and the in-app type is count.
-With `send_monotonic_counter: False` Datadog sends the raw, monotonically increasing value, and the in-app type is gauge.
+If `send_monotonic_counter: True`, the Agent sends the deltas of the values in question, and the in-app type is set to count (this is the default behaviour).
+If `send_monotonic_counter: False`, the Agent sends the raw, monotonically increasing value, and the in-app type is set to gauge.

 ### Events
 The Prometheus check does not include any events.